kubernetes/website/content/en/docs/concepts/storage/persistent-volumes.md

 When none of the static PVs the administrator created match a user's PersistentVolumeClaim, the cluster may try to dynamically provision a volume specially for the PVC.
-This provisioning is based on `StorageClasses`: the PVC must request a [storage class](/docs/concepts/storage/storage-classes/) and the administrator must have created and configured that class for dynamic provisioning to occur.
+This provisioning is based on StorageClasses: the PVC must request a [storage class](/docs/concepts/storage/storage-classes/) and the administrator must have created and configured that class for dynamic provisioning to occur.
 Claims that request the class `""` effectively disable